raspberrypi/documentation/configuration/config-txt.md

 #### sdtv_aspect

-Defines the aspect ratio for composite video output (default=1).
+Defines the aspect ratio for composite video output; the default value is 1.

 | sdtv_mode | result |
 | --- | --- |